Maine Bill of Sale Forms (5)

 PDF

-A Maine bill of sale form is used when a merchant sells an item in exchange for cash or another object.
+A Maine bill of sale form is used when a person sells an item in exchange for payment.
 The seller can also complete a bill of sale to gift an individual their personal property.
-Buyers and sellers commonly create the document when transferring ownership of a valuable item; however, the object does not need to be costly.
-Keepsakes that hold significant meaning, such as a family heirloom, can meet the criteria for using a bill of sale.
+The document records the names and addresses of the parties, identifying info on what was sold, the amount paid, and their signatures.

 • Maine does not require notarization of bill of sale forms.